vckyou/Reforestation/README.md

-## Just read a few facts about frogs.
-They were ribbiting.
+## I'm practicing for a bug-eating contest and I've got butterflies in my stomach.